 2. Raise Your Rates

 Let’s be real: most of the time we raise our rates after realizing we’ve been vastly undercharging.
-Unfortunately, you (usually) can’t spring a huge rate change on your clients out of nowhere.
 Fortunately, it is reasonable to increase your rates by a small percentage either annually or semi-annually, as long as you’re expanding your knowledge and skills.

-Give your clients at least a few months’ notice of an impending rate change, highlighting the specific skills or experience you’ve acquired and how that adds value.
-End the message with an offer to discuss further, if needed.
+Give your clients at least a few months’ notice of an impending rate change.
 If you’re unable to raise your rates on existing contracts, approach each new client contract with a plan to charge slightly more than last time so you can get yourself where you need to be.

 3. Market Yourself in New Ways